 I am married with two young children.
 Both Children attend Hazeldown Primary School, one in key stage 1 and the other in key stage 2.

 During my time on the governing board it has provided me a with a different insight into the school from a parent’s perspective.
 I am proud of the ethos of the school, its ‘Super North Star’ approach with the focus and direction that all members of the Hazeldown family strive to achieve for our children.
 The emphasis on achieving the future aspirations of our children are clear for all to see throughout the school.

-On a personal note, As a family we enjoy coaching and playing Rugby, as well as watching!
-Family time, includes wellie walks, exploring the beach as well as our beautiful countryside.
+On a personal note, as a family we enjoy coaching and playing rugby (as well as watching!), family time, including wellie walks, exploring the beach and also our beautiful countryside.

 Jasmine Banning – Staff Governor

 Pen Portrait: I have worked at Hazeldown for two years as a class teacher in the Foundation Stage.
 I was lucky enough to start my career at Hazeldown as a student teacher in Year 1.
 I am also the Art and Design Subject Leader and enjoy organising exciting art activities for children across the school.

 I have a passion for the Early Years Foundation Stage and take pride in supporting our youngest children to achieve their very best.
 I am always looking for new ways to enhance the provision and enjoy creating interesting lessons that foster a love of learning in our pupils.

 I was born and raised in Teignmouth and enjoy living by the the seaside.
 Out of school time, I enjoy supporting my local football team, dog walks and spending time with my family.

 Kirsty Prentice – Parent Governor (previously a co-opted Governor)